For people in Costa Rica, virtual private networks (VPNs) are fast becoming a popular choice to secure online activity.

 - Connect with up to seven gadgets at once

 - Not the most appropriate provider for power users

-IPVanish has more than 1,500 servers in dozens of countries, including fast servers installed in San Jose, Costa Rica.
+IPVanish has more than 2,200 servers in 75 countries, including fast servers installed in San Jose, Costa Rica.

 These servers are a small percentage of the overall network, but the speeds are more than enough for streaming 1080p video and browsing the internet.

 Sweetening the deal further is a promise of unlimited bandwidth and no throttling even when streaming video all day and night.

 Not only that, but you can also connect as many devices as you want to the IPVanish network with your account.

 IPVanish also says that it has a zero-logs policy to protect your data.
 It also keeps you safe with 256-bit AES encryption and DNS leak protection.